Nike-Inc/spark-expectations/docs/examples.md

 6. The `target_table_view` parameter is used to provide the name of a view that represents the target validated dataset for implementation of `query_dq` on the clean dataset from `row_dq`
 7. The `target_and_error_table_writer` parameter is used to write the final data into the table.
 By default, it is False.
 This is optional, if you just want to run the data quality checks.
 A good example will be a staging table or temporary view.
 8. View registration can be utilized when implementing `query_dq` expectations.
-9. Returning a dataframe is mandatory for the `spark_expectations` to work, if we do not return a dataframe - then an exceptionm will be raised
+9. Returning a dataframe is mandatory for the `spark_expectations` to work, if we do not return a dataframe - then an exception will be raised
 10. Instantiate `SparkExpectations` class which has all the required functions for running data quality rules
 11. The `product_id` parameter is used to specify the product ID of the data quality rules.
 This has to be a unique value
 12. The `rules_df` parameter is used to specify the dataframe that contains the data quality rules